ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
 - [ ] use new electron-builder.build :boom: :bomb: :rocket:
 - [ ] implement updating electron if it's too old but don't download it on each update :bomb:
-- [ ] load auto-update manifest for app domain :bomb:
+- [ ] load auto-update manifest for app domain :imp:
-- [ ] improve mobile detection: window.orientation may break
+- [ ] improve mobile detection: window.orientation may break :imp:
 - [ ] check signatures in web version when it's possible
 - [ ] remove dropbox lib and use v2 endpoints
 - [ ] subscribe to notifications from storages
-- [ ] make desktop build passing not only on mac
+- [ ] make desktop build passing not only on mac :rage:
 - [ ] setup ci
 - [ ] replace jshint with eslint
 - [ ] lint html and scss
 - [ ] replace iconic font with svg